klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 in some cases (e.g., Sapphire Rapids server chips) a mesh network.

 Early examples of shared memory supercomputers go back to the early '80s.
-Eg.g., machines such as the CrayX-MP from 1982 where shared memory computers with uniform memory access.
+E.g., machines such as the CrayX-MP from 1982 where shared memory computers with uniform memory access.

 <!-- TODO: Add some examples from the nineties.
 DEC Alpha was a switch?
 SUN Microsystems? -->